 As a homeowner, you want your trees to live long, healthy lives.
 So do we.
 Trees contacting power lines can cause fires, power outages, or electric shock.
-To ensure reliable electric service, our team trims trees and vegetation away from power lines and equipment on a three to five-year cycle — which means, if you’ve planted trees, bushes, or plants directly under electric lines, they’re at risk of being removed.
+Utilizing LiDAR technology, we prioritize maintenance where vegetation poses a risk to electric equipment.
+If you’ve planted trees, bushes, or plants directly under electric lines, they’re at risk of being removed.

 You can help protect your plants.
 Never allow trees, bushes, or plants of any size to grow directly under electric lines.
 Before planting, consider the mature size of the species you’ve selected.
-For example, a 4-foot tall, 2-foot wide tree planted today could end up 60 feet tall and 30 feet across when fully grown.
-Use the diagram below as a reference when thinking about right tree, right place.
+For example, a 4-foot-tall, 2-foot-wide tree planted today could end up 60 feet tall and 30 feet across when fully grown.
+Use the diagram below as a reference when thinking about the right tree, the right place.